extenda/actions/quality-gate/README.md

-# Code Quality
+# Quality Gate

-GitHub Action to run code quality analysis in your pipeline.
+GitHub Action to run quality gate analysis in your pipeline.

 ### Usage